Carmel & District Cricket Club: History

-Carmel have also made recent forays into international cricket, which began with the Iron Curtain Cricket Tour in 2007 under the captaincy of Timothy Abraham, who had been inspired by the Harry Thompson book Penguins Stopped Play.
+Carmel forayed into international cricket beginning with the Iron Curtain Cricket Tour in 2007 under the captaincy of Timothy Abraham.
 The touring side played Estonia in Tallinn and Latvia in Riga.
-Carmel defeated Estonia in the final of the Helsinki Sixes tournament in Finland but lost twice in longer matches against the team.
+Carmel defeated Estonia in the final of the Helsinki Sixes tournament in Finland, but lost twice in longer matches against the team.

-But it was a match against Russia in the Russian National Baseball Stadium in Moscow which was the highlight of the tour where they became the first touring side to ever visit the city.
+A match against Russia in the Russian National Baseball Stadium in Moscow that became the tour highlight when they became the first touring side to ever visit the city.

-In June 2008 the Carmel Touring XI again went overseas for the 'Ottoman Empire Tour' where they defeated Romania in Bucharest and the Bulgaria in Sofia.
-Carmel also represented 'Wales' in the Vienna World Cup Sixes competition where they were beaten in the semi-finals by an Austrian-Pakistan team.
+In June 2008 the Carmel Touring XI again went overseas for the 'Ottoman Empire Tour' where they defeated Romania in Bucharest and Bulgaria in Sofia.
+Carmel represented 'Wales' in the Vienna World Cup Sixes competition where they were beaten in the semi-finals by an Austro-Pakistani team.

-July 2008 saw Carmel stage their biggest project yet with the establishing of an eight-team European Twenty20 Championship tournament which featured Estonia and Russia following the club's trip to the two countries the previous summer.
-Also involved were the national teams of Slovakia, Croatia, Czech Republic and a Poland as well as a Cricket Board of Wales representative side.
+July 2008 saw Carmel stage their biggest project yet with the establishing of an eight-team European Twenty20 Championship tournament that featured Estonia and Russia.
+Also involved were the national teams of Slovakia, Croatia, Czech Republic and Poland as well as a Cricket Board of Wales representative side.

 The tournament, which was supported by the International Cricket Council, was won by Estonia who beat Czech Republic in a dramatic last-over victory.
 Carmel staged the European Twenty20 tournament again in July 2009 and the national cricket teams of Croatia, Hungary, Bulgaria, Russia as well as the Island of Alderney were among those to take part.

-The tournament was won by a team which represented the Flanders region after they defeated hosts Carmel in a lowscoring final.
+The tournament was won by a team that represented the Flanders region after they defeated hosts Carmel in a low-scoring final.
 Croatia won the 'plate' competition after they defeated English club side New Victoria who had replaced Estonia after they pulled out of the event.
 In the week preceding the EuroTwenty20 Carmel faced prestigious touring side Crusaders Australia led by Swan Richards.

 Carmel's Touring XI undertook their most ambitious tour in May and June 2009 where they played in six countries in 11 days.
-After victory at the Lille Twenty20 tournament in France the team recorded victories over Slovakia in Hajske and over the Hungary in Budapest.
+After victory at the Lille Twenty20 tournament in France the team recorded victories over Slovakia in Hajske and over Hungary in Budapest.

-One of the biggest honours to date for the club's touring side came later in the trip when they played the first ever international cricket match in Serbia where they ran out winners in a 40-over contest against a Belgrade Cricket Association XI.
+One of the biggest honours for the club's touring side came later in the trip when they played the first ever international cricket match in Serbia where they ran out winners in a 40-over contest against a Belgrade Cricket Association XI.
 Carmel subsequently played the first international match in Macedonia when they took on a Macedonian XI in Skopje.
 The first of two Twenty20 clashes between the two sides was broadcast live in its entirety on national television station Sky Net.